Skip to main content

 On January 30 and 31, 2025, the environmental health sciences program area will be hosting a 1.5 day climate/environment and health workshop.
 Further specific details about this event will be announced.

-The first day will largely be comprised of those 4-5 talks (plus times for Q+A and interaction during breaks), and the remaining half-day involving more breakout-group-type interactions for members of the college and across the University.
+The first day will largely be comprised of those 4-5 talks (plus times for Q+A and interaction during breaks), and the remaining half-day involving more breakout-group-type interactions for members of the college and across the University for participants to share their own work and facilitate collaboration.